General Engineering with a Foundation Year MEng (Hons)

 Course description

-In an increasingly complex and challenging world, knowledge and expertise beyond a single discipline is valuable for 21st-century engineers.
+In an increasingly complex and challenging world, knowledge and expertise beyond a single discipline is invaluable for 21st-century engineers.

-You'll spend year three and year four studying your chosen stream.
-The interdisciplinary ethos of your degree will be continued in the group design project and an advanced research or industry-led final-year project.
+You'll spend the latter stages of your degree studying your chosen stream.
+The interdisciplinary ethos of your degree will be continued in the industry-led final-year project.

 Modules